 Community cats live in our neighborhoods and have no particular home or owner.
 Many of these cats do, however, have caregivers who provide them with food, water, and shelter during extreme weather.
 With their caregivers’ assistance, community cats have the support they need to live successfully outdoors.
 Most of these cats are not social and are therefore not good candidates for adoption.

 Providing food and shelter for the cats helps keep them happy and healthy.
 It also deters cats from foraging in trash cans and setting up homes where they are not wanted.
-The best community cat caretakers are community members.
-HRA encourages caretakers to feed and shelter cats in a way that reduces conflicts with neighbors who may not want the cats on their property and to be proactive in reducing conflicts when they arise.
+The best community cat caregivers are community members who have cats living in their neighborhoods and who help support the cats’ care!
+HRA encourages caregivers to feed and shelter cats in a way that reduces conflicts with neighbors who may not want the cats on their properties and to be proactive in reducing conflicts when they arise.

 If you see or feed community cats, please help ensure they are sterilized and vaccinated!